PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 ### Improved Correlation Analysis

 Correlation Analysis just got better!
-Aside from significantly improving the UI & UX, we've introduced a details option for advanced users looking for deeper understanding of how events and/or properties contribute to conversion or drop-offs.
-This new detail view will show a complete confusion matrix (which shows true positives, true negatives, false negatives and false postivies) plus a correlation score (from `-1.0` to `1.0` which signals how strongly performing an event or having a property correlates with conversion or drop-offs).
+Aside from significantly improving the UI & UX, we've introduced a details option for advanced users looking for deeper understanding of how events and properties contribute to conversion or drop-offs.
+This new detail view will show a complete confusion matrix which shows true positives, true negatives, false negatives and false postives.
+We've also added a correlation score from `-1.0` to `1.0` to signal how strongly an event or property correlates with conversion or drop-off.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_30_0-correlation.png" alt="TODO: Change this image" />